jkneer/clocked/README.md

 https://github.com/user-attachments/assets/19da2db1-5a2d-457d-999b-6be772b56d4c

+Aside from being just a cool addon to a classical analogue clock.
+We pursue two educational goals with clocked
-Clocked helps young children learn reading the clock while also teaching time management.
+ - Clocked helps young children learn reading the clock while also teaching time management.
+ - Clocked is an interesting device to teach young adolescents microcontroller principles.

+## FAQ
+1. I got a clocked during a class session and want the official firmware You need to flash the clock.
+Currently there is not released firmware, once there is, instructions will be published alongside.

 ## target audience
 The project is targetted to parents and teachers